thewatermethod/dont-dream/content/cabal.md

 ## Level 5 - The Lonely Cabin

-Unlock level 5 of the Cabal when the investigators would obtain their 9th cabal clue.
+Unlock level 5 of the Cabal when the investigators obtain their 9th cabal clue.

 The secret history of Coffin's Mill comes down to a cabin in the woods.
 At this point, there are no more individual mysteries and all the remaining efforts of the investigators are put towards unraveling the final truths of the Cabal.
 Using the answers to the questions asked in the previous cabal scenes, the Keeper should direct the players to the Cabin in the Woods, where they can unlock the awful truth about the town and either save it or meet their doom.